How to Save Money – 16 Best Easy Tips

 If you have any more tips, please share in comments.
 We’d love to hear them!

-1. Get money back with cash back apps.
+1. Get money back when shopping with cash back apps we recommend.

 If you haven’t yet you need to check out the blue underlined words (link) and read about my favorite legit cash back apps.
 There are SO many awesome apps out there to help save money.
 Ibotta is my personal favorite.
 In one year I have earned $601.89 back on items I had to buy anyway.